 In 2000 Clay graduated from the University of North Carolina School of Law, where he won the Gressman-Pollitt Award for Excellence in Oral Advocacy and Best Overall in the Holderness Moot Court Invitational Team Competition.

 Following a two-year judicial clerkship with Judge John C. Martin at the North Carolina Court of Appeals, Clay joined the law firm Tharrington Smith in Raleigh, North Carolina.

 In 2004 Clay joined Harris & Winfield, LLP to focus his practice on personal injury and civil litigation.
 He became a partner in the firm, now Harris Sarratt & Hodges, LLP, in 2006.
 He represents clients in personal injury cases with a focus on medical device and failed drug litigation.

-Clay has been recognized as a Super Lawyer in the practice area of personal injury: product liability.
+For 2021, Clay was recognized as a Super Lawyer in the practice area of personal injury: product liability.
 He was also chosen as Legal Elite for litigation in Business North Carolina magazine, 2020.
 He is a member of the 2003-2005 class of the William C. Friday Fellowship for Leadership and Human Relations, and also served as Chair of his Rotary Club’s scholarship committee.
 Clay has also taught law in the graduate studies program at Meredith College.

 Clay is married to Kelly Hodges, and they have two children, James and Olivia.
 As a third grader, James served as defense counsel for the Big Bad Wolf and obtained an acquittal on charges of the murder of two little pigs.